 Best practices

-Use named options: Give your conditions descriptive names like "Business Hours" or "Weekend Brunch" for easier management.
+| Use named options | Give conditions descriptive names like "Business Hours" or "Weekend Brunch" for easier management |

-Test thoroughly: Verify your time-based routing works correctly across different time zones if your audience is distributed.
+| Test thoroughly | Verify time-based routing works correctly across different time zones if your audience is distributed |

-Combine conditions: Chain multiple scheduler conditions together for sophisticated routing (e.g., check day of week, then time of day).
+| Combine conditions | Chain multiple scheduler conditions together for sophisticated routing (e.g., day of week → time of day) |

-Set clear fallbacks: Always provide a fallback destination that makes sense when no specific conditions apply.
+| Set clear fallbacks | Always provide a fallback destination that makes sense when no specific conditions apply |

-Keep it simple: Start with basic time routing and add complexity only as needed.
-Overly complex routing can be hard to maintain.
+| Keep it simple | Start with basic time routing and add complexity only as needed, overly complex routing is hard to maintain |

-Consider time zones: Scheduler conditions use the time zone of the scanning visitor's device.
+| Consider time zones | Scheduler conditions use the time zone of the scanning visitor's device |

 Common use cases